funfair-tech/fun-wallet-docs/docs/guide/web-sdk/angular.md

 ::::

-### Authentication refresh
+### Authentication Refresh

 As the server never sees the private key and all the decryption of it happens on the client side, once you refresh your tab, your private key is no longer in memory.
 We have handled a way to restore authentication on refresh and keep the user logged in.
-What this means for the developer is they must wait for [restoreAuthenticationCompleted](/guide/web-sdk/sdk-event-listeners.html#restoreauthenticationcompleted) to complete before they show any UI, this is super fast but needed to avoid showing login buttons then flashing to logout buttons.
-Lets walk you through how you would do this.
+What this means for the developer is they must wait for [restoreAuthenticationCompleted](/guide/web-sdk/sdk-event-listeners.html#restoreauthenticationcompleted) to complete before they show any UI, this is super fast, but needed to avoid showing login buttons then flashing to logout buttons.
+Let's walk you through how you would do this.

-If you want to read more about how this works and keeps your PK safe read [here](/guide/how-does-it-work/re-authentication.html#double-encrypted-localstorage-setup).
+If you want to read more about how this works and keeps your private key safe read [here](/guide/how-does-it-work/re-authentication.html#double-encrypted-localstorage-setup).

 We just add a loading state to our data which is default true, this will then turn to false once the restoreAuthenticationCompleted has completed.
 We then in the template just add some loading state to hide and show the buttons.